 Yes, absolutely.
 We regularly coordinate with clients' existing professional teams, including CPAs, lawyers, and notaries.
 This coordination is essential because:

-• Tax strategies must align with your CPA's tax planning
+• Tax strategies must align with your CPA's tax strategy

-• Estate planning structures (trusts, estate freezes) require legal input
+• Estate strategy structures (trusts, estate freezes) require legal input

 • Corporate structures (HoldCo/OpCo) need both tax and legal coordination

-• Insurance planning must integrate with estate and tax plans
+• Insurance strategy must integrate with estate and tax strategy

 We work as part of your professional team, not as a replacement.
 We provide investment and insurance expertise while your CPA handles tax compliance and your lawyer handles legal structures.
 The key is ensuring everything works together.